RedhawkSDR/redhawksdr.github.io/content/manual/ide/editors-and-views/softpkg-editor.md

 When a property is selected in the **All Properties** section, a type-specific details section appears on the right-hand side of the tab.
 All property types include a few common fields:

-  - **ID** is required, and must be unique within the component or device.
   - **Name** is optional, but if given, is favored over the **ID** for generated code.
+  - **ID** is an identifier that is unique from all other properties within the component or device.
+It must be used when accessing the property via APIs.
   - **Kind** describes the intended use of the property.
 The default is `property`.
   - **Mode** determines whether the property can be read and/or written.
 The default is `readwrite`.
   - **Description** is optional; it documents the intended use of the property.
 User interfaces may present the description as help text.